britram/taps-transports/draft-ietf-taps-transports.md

 - unicast or multicast transport,
 - unidirectional communication,
-- stream-oriented delivery in a single stream or object-oriented delivery of in-memory data or file bulk content objects, <!-- editors note: combine to bullet in the list here, because only one of them can be used at the same time...?-->
+- stream-oriented delivery in a single stream or object-oriented delivery of in-memory data or file bulk content objects,
-- fully reliable (NACK-based) or partially reliable (using erasure coding both proactively and as part of ARQ) delivery, <!-- editors note: combined these point to one feature.
-Is this correct?-->
+- fully reliable (NACK-based) or partially reliable (using erasure coding both proactively and as part of ARQ) delivery,
 - unordered delivery,
-- error detection (relies on UDP checksum), <!-- editors note: call this integrity detection?-->
+- error detection (relies on UDP checksum),
-- segmentation and aggregation,
+- segmentation,
 - data bundling (using Nagle's algorithm),
 - flow control (timer-based and/or ack-based),
 - congestion control (also supporting fixed rate reliable or unreliable delivery).